dotnet/AspNetCore.Docs/aspnetcore/fundamentals/openapi/buildtime-openapi.md

 ## OpenAPI document cleanup

 Then generated OpenAPI documents are not cleaned up by `dotnet clean` or **Build > Clean Solution** in Visual Studio.
-To clean up the generated OpenAPI documents, delete the `obj` directory or the directory where the OpenAPI documents are generated.
+To remove the generated OpenAPI documents, delete the `obj` directory or the directory specified by the `OpenApiDocumentsDirectory` property.